Full Throttle was released in 2004 by the same company that brought you Monster and NOS.

 The sweetness does build up after several sips, so you might find it too sweet before you even get through half of the can but that could just be me since I usually go for sugar-free energy drinks.

-I tried drinking Full Throttle while it was cold and also when it’s at room temperature.
+I tried drinking Full Throttle while it was cold and also when it was at room temperature.
 I recommend having a can of Full Throttle straight after you’ve taken it out of the fridge as it tastes a lot more refreshing that way.

 Overall, Full Throttle is an enjoyable drink, except for the extra sweetness.
-I also find its line-up of flavors to be quite limited seeing as there are only two flavors that’re available at the moment.
+I also find its line-up of flavors to be quite limited seeing as there are only two flavors that are available at the moment.